ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 ## Your Sharding Strategy Depends on Your Access Strategy

 Up until now, we have only looked at data that is stored as simple key/value pairs and then accessed by key lookup.
-However, as soon as you change either your data model or your access strategy, then the question of how to shard your data becomes a lot more subtle.
+However, as soon as you change either your data model or your access strategy, then the question of how your data should be sharded becomes a lot more subtle.

 So, instead of having a simple key/value store, what if you had a relational database with a detailed schema?
 Now, the way you shard your data would be based on the type of queries you expect.

-For example, if you are Facebook end-user, then you access your data in one way, but if you are a Facebook data scientist analysing social graphs, then you need to access that data in a very different way.
-Here is a situation in which two groups of people require very different access patterns to the same data.
+For example, if you are Facebook end-user, then you access your data in one way, but if you are a Facebook data scientist analysing social graphs, then you need to access the same data, but in a very different way.
+Here is a situation in which two user groups have very different perspectives on the same data, thus they require very different patterns of access.

 As far as performance is concerned, FaceBook's priority is to ensure that their end-users experience the fastest possible response time.
 But the priority of minimum end-user response time does not help the FaceBook data scientists trying to analyse how the website is being accessed, or how social graphs develop and change over time.
 Therefore, in order for the both the end-users to enjoy a fast response time, and for the data scientists to be able to do their job efficiently, multiple copies of the data are needed.
-You could argue that having multiple copies of the data is redundant, but the different structures used by the different datastores make a huge difference to the time taken to perform certain tasks.
+You could argue that having multiple copies of the data is redundant, but the different structures used by the different datastores make a huge difference to the time taken for the different user groups to perform their work.

 Google's MapReduce paper gives these two types of data different names:

 * ***Raw data***
     The authoritative version of the data
 * ***Derived data***
     One of more copies of the raw data that have been processed and restructured in some way (for instance, some metrics have been applied in order to derive a summary of some sort).
     Derived data can also be created from other sets of derived data.

 Google's MapReduce is a tool for computing derived data.